Experts say, “Recovery weight must be individualized”

 * Weight-restoration: why and how much weight gain? *

-On healthy weight for eating disorder recovery.
+My main page on healthy weight for eating disorder recovery.
 Why weight gain, how much, danger of a low target weight, buffers, overshoot, ‘stuck’ patients.

 * Is your child's target weight a gift to the eating disorder? *